Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Gradient amplitude statistics in numerical simulations

 Readers should keep in mind that the deviations listed on Table \ref{tab:pred} correspond to the extreme cases of $\beta$ only.
 It is natural to have different transitional power law when $\beta \sim 1$, as readers might be able to spot that already on the left of Fig. \ref{fig:n.IGVCGn}.
-For instance, readers might argue whether the red points which corresponds to $\beta<1$ would be better fit with $M_s^2$ instead of $M_s$.
-However a regression test shows the data points with $\beta<1$ fits a $M_s^2$ line with $R^2 \sim 0.54$ and a larger residual (0.39 in log10-log10 space) compared to that of the line $\propto M_s$ ($R^2 \sim 0.61$, residual 0.36).
-In fact, the intermediate regime has not been theoretically studied either in the framework of MHD turbulence, but it has very important astrophysical importance since observationally clouds with e.g. $M_s\sim M_A \sim 1$ are not rare in lukewarm neutral media (despite they have a different thermal properties,see \S ) or in the case of collapsing core (despite gravity enhances the generation of growing slow and fast modes, see \S ).
-Studies of gradient amplitudes in the intermediate regimes should be combined with the more popular tools like the N-PDF method \citep{2012ApJ...761..149K,BL12}for a better accuracy .
+In fact, the intermediate regime has not been theoretically studied either in the framework of MHD turbulence, but it has very important astrophysical importance since observationally clouds with e.g. $M_s\sim M_A \sim 1$ are not rare in lukewarm neutral media (despite they have a different thermal properties) or in the case of collapsing core (despite gravity enhances the generation of growing slow and fast modes,).
+Studies of gradient amplitudes in the intermediate regimes should be combined with the more popular tools like the N-PDF method \citep{2012ApJ...761..149K,BL12} for a better accuracy .